jguerra7/C_Programming/01_Introduction_to_C/06_Teacher_led_Demos.md

 Print “The product is” followed by the value of the integer variable result.

-## Using the statements you wrote in Exercise 2.4, write a complete program that calculates the product of three integers.
+## Using the statements you wrote in the previous exercise, write a complete program that calculates the product of three integers.

 ## Identify and correct the errors in each of the following statements:
 ```